hoodiecrow/ConsTcl/README.md

 `parse-pair` is a helper procedure that does the heavy lifting in parsing a pair structure.
 First it checks if the list is empty, returning #NIL in that case.
 Otherwise it parses the first element in the list and then repeatedly the rest of them.
-If it parses a Dot object, the following element to be read is the tail end of an improper list.
+If it parses a Dot object, the following element to be parsed is the tail end of an improper list.
 When `parse-pair` has reached the ending parenthesis or bracket, it conses up the elements starting from the last, and returns the head of the list.